raghavmallampalli/Ubuntu_setup_scripts/Help.md

 	* ; - C-Shift-p
 	* gh - equivalent of mouse hover
 	*

+## Julia
+Julia is a new programming language for scientific computing.

 ## tmux
 * Terminal multiplexer.
 Open multiple instances side by side